-A delay can be a difference between life and death resulting in a bad faith claim that you can file for.
+A delay can be a difference between life and death, resulting in a bad faith claim that you can file for.
 Any such insurance product has an insurer underwriting that ensures guaranteed payment in case of loss or damages.

 These financial firms use medical providers and doctors to deny claims.
-Some of the tactics include the following:

-You can handle your own unfair denials by appealing without the need for a lawyer.
-Simply read on your insurance policy and follow the guidelines for an appeal.
+You can handle your unfair denials by appealing without needing a lawyer.
+Read your insurance policy and follow the guidelines for an appeal.

 Once you’ve compiled these documents, the next part involves studying your policy to identify the need for additional documents.
-These additional documents could be evidence to back your claim and create a strong argument that insurance companies can not refuse without any reasonable explanation.
+These other documents could be evidence to back your claim and create a strong argument that insurance companies can not refuse without any reasonable explanation.

 You also need to go through the claim file to determine any legal holes or incorrect facts that the insurance company is making.
 These statements, if found, can create a strong case for you to fight.
-You would also need a statement that identifies your disabilities if you have any and how the unfair denial will impact your life.
+You would also need a statement that identifies your disabilities, if you have any and how the unfair denial will impact your life.
 Having additional witness statements is a great way to represent yourself.

 If you’re having a dispute with an insurance firm or got an unfair verdict on your claims, speak to our attorneys now.